Strategic fit: Used in analysis

 Several tools have been developed that can be used in order to analyze the resources and capabilities of a company.
 These include SWOT analysis, value chain analysis, cash flow analysis and more.
 Benchmarking with relevant peers is a tool to assess the relative strengths of the resources and capabilities of the company compared to its competitors.

-Strategic fit can also be used to evaluate specific opportunities like M&A opportunities.
-The strategic fit would, in this case, refer to how well the potential acquisition fits with the planned direction (strategy) of the acquiring company.
-In order to justify growth through M&A transactions the transaction should yield a better return than organic growth.
+Strategic fit can also be used to evaluate specific opportunities like mergers and acquisitions.
+Strategic fit would measure how well the potential acquisition fits with the planned direction (strategy) of the acquiring company.
+To justify growth through mergers and acquisitions, the transaction should yield a better return than organic growth.
+A CEO survey by Bain & Company in 1997 showed that 94% of the interviewed CEOs considered strategic fit to be influential in the success or failure of an acquisition.